sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 4. Enter your username and password as requested in the login dialog (if requested).

-   >**NOTE** If the ferderation is working correctly, this is where you will see the first results of your new Google External Identity provider.
+   >**NOTE** If the federation is working correctly, this is where you will see the first results of your new Google External Identity provider.
 You will go to the login screen and be able to log in with your gmail credentials.
 If the federation is not work, or has not been set up, the user would be sent and ACCOUNT VERIFICATION email after the log in, to confirm the account.
 With the federation, no extra verification is needed.

    >**NOTE** If you get an access error 500, wait about 30 seconds and refresh the page.
 Choose to RESUBMIT.
 This error is a timing issue only in the lab environment.